jeffpar/pcjs.v1/devices/README.md

 * [8086-based Devices](pcx86/) (e.g., [IBM PC, including 80286 and 80386-based compatibles](pcx86/machine/))

-These devices are user-installable components that you would typically find in a real personal computer, such as keyboards, disk controllers with one or more disk drives, video cards, etc.
+These devices are user-installable components that you would typically find in a real personal computer, such as keyboards, disk drive controllers with one or more drives, video cards, etc.